[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 난 배가 터질 만큼 먹었으니까 니가 다 먹어.

-I have eaten as much as my stomach is going to explode, so you can eat them all.
+I have eaten as much as my stomach will explode so you can eat them all.

 Then let’s look at the next sentence.